cloudgun/aws-auth-helper/README.md

 #### Configuring environment

 Now that you have a working virtualenv, you can install the utility in development mode.
 Keep in mind that the 'activate' step, is valid only for a single session.
-If you close the terminal you'll have to run `pyenv activate $MY_ENV_NAME` again.
-You can now run pip, python, and my-utility while only referring to the local python environment created in $WORKSPACE/my-utility.
+If you close the terminal you'll have to run `pyenv activate aws-auth-helper` again.
+You can now run pip, python, and aws-auth-helper while only referring to the local python environment created in $WORKSPACE/aws-auth-helper.
 You can see this by running:

     (my-utility)$ which pip
     ~/.pyenv/versions/aws-auth-helper/bin/pip